When you’re budgeting a visit to Central Florida and planning on renting a car, there are lots of things to keep in mind:

 - How to avoid paying crazy toll charges when renting a car in Orlando

 That last one is important, because the way different car rental companies handle tolls and rental of their toll transponders run the gamut from a low of $5 administrative fee + tolls paid, to a high of huge penalties for going through electronic tolls without a transponder.

 However that might all be changing, and the groups in charge of tolls in Central Florida are in the midst of pilot study that you could potentially be a part of…

-The Central Florida Expressway Authority is piloting a new automated toll payment solution for select visitors to Florida traveling between May 1 – August 31, 2019 and renting a car from the Orlando International Airport.
+The Central Florida Expressway Authority is piloting a new automated toll payment solution for select visitors to Florida traveling between May 1, 2019 and July 30, 2020 (it had originally been through August 31, 2019 but was extended) and renting a car from the Orlando International Airport.
 It’s called Visitor Toll Pass™.

 Visitor Toll Pass™ is a hang tag that you place on your rental car’s rearview mirror.
 Once you’ve registered and hung the hang tag, you automatically pay tolls electronically on Florida toll roads without needing to stop in cash toll lanes.
 You’ll pay the lowest toll rate (saving as much as 80% compared with rental car toll programs, plus an additional 23% on tolls by paying the electronic toll rate), without any additional fees.

 From the Visitor Toll Pass™ website: